Abstract

 (A) Onset energy required to form the membrane bud,

-Importantly, we observed nearly no pores in the membrane bud in mixed membranes, even when we only had very little fraction of bilayer-forming lipids (Fig. 5D).
-Only as the bilayer fraction increased, we observed the formation of very small pores in the bud.
-For the flat mother membrane, however, membrane pores started to form with increasing values of
+Importantly, we observed nearly no pores in the membrane bud in mixed membranes, even when we only had a very small fraction of bilayer-forming lipids (Fig. 5D).
+Only as the bilayer fraction increased, did we observe the formation of very small pores in the bud.
+For the flat mother membrane, however, membrane pores started to form with increasing values of f bi.
+They acquired sizes similar to those obtained around the bud in pure bolalipid membranes (Fig. 4D).
+The pore formation in the flat mother membrane is likely promoted because the membrane becomes destabilized by the increasing proportion of bilayer lipids which are close to the gas phase.
+Taken together, bolalipids can bud porelessly when bilayer-forming lipids, which cause membrane softening, are included.

 Discussion

 All biological cells are enclosed in fluid lipid membranes.
 These must be both sturdy and flexible to contain the cellular interior and allow membrane reshaping during division and vesicle formation.
-Across nature, mono- and bilayer membranes, composed of bilayer and bolalipids have evolved that allow to fulfill these partially conflicting requirements.
-In this work, we have developed the first minimal model that allows us to transparently compare the distinct behavior of bilayer and bolalipid membranes.
+Across nature, mono- and bilayer membranes, composed of bolalipids and bilayer lipids, have evolved to fulfil these partially conflicting requirements.
+In this work, we have developed the first minimal model that allows us to transparently compare the distinct behaviour of bilayer and bolalipid membranes.
 In our model, bolalipids are formed by joining together two bilayer lipids, with an adjustable molecular stiffness at the hinge point.
-Using our model we find striking differences between bilayer and bolalipid membranes in terms of stability, rigidity and plasticity.
+Using our model we find striking differences between bilayer and bolalipid membranes in terms of thermal and mechanical stability, bending rigidity and presence of hypoelasticity.
 Our results highlight how bolalipid membrane behave effectively as two-component systems, exchanging bolalipids between different conformations and thereby allowing the material properties to be adapted to support membrane reshaping.

 It is interesting to draw a parallel between monolayer membranes made of stiff bolalipid molecules and macroscopic membranes composed of rigid straight colloidal particles, which are geometrically similar, but living at different scales [47].
 It has been found that colloidal membranes at these macroscopic scales follow the standard Helfrich theory for bilayer membranes [48], with rigidity that is three orders of magnitude higher than those of lipid bilayers [49].
 In this case the tilt modulus was not pertinent, likely due to macroscopic system sizes.
 Similarly, we expect that the bending rigidity can be determined from membrane fluctuations independently of the tilt modulus for bolalipid membranes if they are prepared at similar relative sizes.
 Beyond quantitative differences, the comparison shows that monolayer membranes follow the same physics across many orders of magnitudes.
 However, when considering subcellular scales and the formation of high curvature, as in vesicle budding, the tilt modulus and thus the substructure of the membrane is expected to matter.